+Grant Denyer is a man of many talents… motor-racing driver, world record holder and respected television (and now radio) host.
 Not just content with life in the fast lane, Grant embarked on a career in the media, securing a position at Prime TV in Wagga Wagga as a journalist.
-In 1999, Grant became a full-time news reporter for Network Ten.
+In 1999, he became a full-time news reporter for Network Ten.
 Thanks to his racing background and his obvious talent on camera, he was soon given the opportunity to work on the station’s V8 Supercar coverage as a pit reporter.

 At the start of 2003, Grant joined Sunrise as a weather presenter.
 During this time, he set five official Guinness World records, tried out to be a Rugby League cheerleader, travelled in the weather wagon around Australia for an entire year, and was the first journalist to report from Innisfail’s devastated cyclone zone in 2006.

 He surprised many with his dancing skills during the fourth series of Dancing with the Stars, beating world boxing champ Kostya Tszyu to become the series champion.
 Later in 2006, Grant went on to host the first series of It Takes Two and pursued his lifelong dream of becoming a V8 Supercar driver, earning ninth position at his first Bathurst 1000 at Mount Panorama.

 In 2009 Grant became the host and face of Ch 7’s hit series Australia’s Got Talent, taking his popularity to an all time high.
 In 2010 he reprised his role as Sunrise weather presenter.